kbarresi/agent-cluster/README.md

 Options

     -c	Use clustering (FASC) mode.
 If used, data.csv must be given.
+Default: false -n	Number of iterations to run Default: 100
-    -n	Number of iterations to run
+    -s	Number of agents in swarm.
+Default: 50
-    -s	Number of agents in swarm
+    -i  Number of swarm instances to run.
+Default: 1